Zingle/ios-sdk/README.md

 ZNGServiceChannel | A Service Channel is the way Contacts can communicate with a Service.
 A Service Channel might have a Channel Type of Phone Number, with a Channel Value of +18585555555.
 Service Channels **must** be unique across the entire Zingle platform.
 A Service may contain multiple Service Channels of differing Channel Types.
 ZNGContactChannel | A Contact Channel is the way Services can communicate with a Contact.
 A Contact Channel might have a Channel Type of Phone Number, with a Channel Value of +18585555555.
 Contact Channels **must** be unique within a Zingle Service.
 A Contact may contain multiple Contact Channels of differing Channel Types.
 ZNGMessage | Messages define the sender, recipient(s), message body, and attachments.
 Messages are sent to/from Contacts, Services and Labels via Channels.
+ZNGMessageCorrespondent | Message Correspondents are the abstract representation of either the Sender or Recipient on a Message.
+ZNGMessageAttachment | Message Attachments provide the ability to add binary data, such as images, to messages.
+ZNGAutomation | Automations perform triggered tasks, based on conditions, within the Zingle platform without any direct user interaction.
+Tasks include messaging contacts, applying labels, applying custom fields, printing to Zingle Printers, and much more.

 ### Instantiating the SDK